 When to visit

-Post October till Easter many attractions are open for shorter hours and some buildings, facilities are closed for annual renovation but otherwise it’s a good time.
+Post-October till Easter many attractions are open for shorter hours and some buildings, and facilities are closed for annual renovation but otherwise, it’s a good time.
 Between November to February beach destinations and spas are locked and it becomes terribly cold.

 Getting To & Around

-The principal airport here is Leonardo Da Vinci in the Fiumicino area that’s southwest to the city.
-Another airport is the Ciampin that’s 15 km south east to Rome.
+The principal airport here is Leonardo Da Vinci in the Fiumicino area that’s southwest of the city.
+Another airport is the Ciampino that’s 15 km southeast of Rome.
 Flights to Rome aren’t cheap though they are plentiful.
 A good tip is to fly into Ireland, Dublin or London and then to Rome using discount airlines like Easy Jet and Ryanair.
-If you are travelling from USA then Atlanta, Boston, Chicago, Los Angeles, Miami, New York and New Jersey are the most well connected cities.
+If you are travelling from the USA then Atlanta, Boston, Chicago, Los Angeles, Miami, New York and New Jersey are the most well-connected cities.

 The Autostrada del Sol road connects Rome to South and North Italy… it also connects with the ring road that envelopes the city… if you wish to approach Rome from neighbouring Italian cities then this is the road you need to take.

 Rome’s local transport systems aren’t complicated and they are easy to understand.
 Bus and metro systems are controlled by the ATAC and the tickets are available with tobacconists, bars and vending machines apart from metro stations.